bizres/businessresponsibility/README.md

 This repository contains all code and data for building the **frontend**, **backend** and **workflow services** of [businessresponsibility.ch](https://en.businessresponsibility.ch/) web platform.

-For the project's background information and the thorough documentation, please visit our [GitHub organization page](https://github.com/bizres).

 ## Building and running the development environment